Are you feeling burnt out from working too hard on your business?

 5. Chunk Your Time

 Time chunking is NOT a new concept.
-In fact, people have made millions trademarking just how to do this in their own way.
+In fact, people have made millions of dollars trademarking just how to do this in their own way.
 You may be familiar with the Pomodoro Technique originally introduced by Francesco Cirillo in the 1980s, who published a book of the same name.
-The technique uses a timer to divide your work into 25-minute sessions called “pomodori.”
+The technique uses a timer to divide your work into 25-minute sessions called Pomodori (plural).
 After each session, you take a five-minute break.
 Another idea has been tested and perfected by Pierre Khawand, author of “The Results Curve™: How to Manage Focused and Collaborative Work”, after a decade of research.
 His theory is that the best results are achieved after 40 minutes of focused work following by 20 minutes of collaboration.
-Whatever your timeframe, try chunking your work in tasks so you can complete them within a focused and uninterrupted period of time.
+Whatever your timeframe, to avoid mompreneur burnout, try chunking your work in tasks so you can complete them within a focused and uninterrupted period of time.

 Entrepreneurs are notorious for being workaholics.
+Add the word mom in front of it, and you have the perfect recipe for overworked and under appreciated.
+Mompreneur burnout is a real thing.
 In fact the average workday for most of us hovers around 18 hours of working each day (and some even extend that to the weekends.
 The idea of doing it all quickly leads to burnout!
 The best way to avoid burn out is to document your procedures so you are able to identify and assign suitable tasks to skilled people who can work together to support your business objectives.
 Delegating is not difficult, it just takes a strategy, planning and finding the right people who can free your time and creativity.

 7. Unplug from technology.